RenatoCesarF/back-to-pixels/posts/the-way-we-do-markdown-transcription.md

 That David played, and it pleased the Lord
 But you don't really care for music, do you?

-I'm not shure about this grey background, but I think it's ok!
+I'm not sure about this grey background, but I think it's ok!

 # RSS Feeds
 I still messing around with this, but anyways.
 Now we have an RSS feed generator script.
 So you can get its link and paste it into any Feed reader to have these posts in your App.
 It still with some images and date problems, but it works, and it's very cool.

 * [x] RSS feeds and links component

-Also created a simple component to hold these links at the end of each post and blog page. as you can see here ⬇️ (Does emojis work?
-Gonna find out)
+Also created a simple component to hold these links at the end of each post and blog page. as you can see here ⬇️

 [^1]: See?